+Northeast Transportation Issues

-Northeast Transportation IssuesLilly Road Corridor
+Lilly Road Corridor

+Lilly Road provides an alternate to South Bay Road for residents of the rural county and the Urban Growth Area heading from the north to the city center or Interstate 5.
 The congestion and access problems on the Lilly Road corridor north of Martin Way, past St. Peter Hospital and on to 26th Avenue will continue to increase without additional street connections to the east and west of Lilly Road.
 The City has identified this as a "strategy area," which means that before existing streets can be widened, new street connections must be considered.